2019/20 Enrollment Application Information

 Q: How many openings will you have in the lottery?

 A: The only known openings will be 105 in kindergarten.
-For all other classes we will draw numbers for the 2017-18 waitlists.
-Should an opening become available we will contact families in order of the waitlist number.
+For all other grades, we will draw numbers randomly during the Public Random Drawing for positions on the 2019-2020 waitlist.
+Should an opening become available, we will contact families in order of the waitlist number.
 Each family is given 24 hours to accept enrollment before we move to the next family on the waitlist.

 Q: Can I put my child on the waitlist?